Ksuzart/Ksuzart.github.io/README.md

 Hahaha, I will keep this here, so that I do not forget how to code such a framed text
 ```
 ## Sources used when I must cook
-[Chefkoch](https://www.chefkoch.de/) is a great source that I use when I have no idea what to cook.
+[Chefkoch](https://www.chefkoch.de/) is a great source of recipes when I have no idea what to cook.
+I like to use the search tool by entering the ingredients I have at home.
+I order the search results based on the scores given by other users (who hopefully know how to cook), and choose one of the best scored recipes.

 ![Image](cook.jpg)
 The person in this picture is not me.
 Indeed, I would never look that happy when cooking.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).